Cosmographic analysis of redshift drift: Discussion and Conclusions

 Since in applications one often wants to work at large redshift ($z>1$) we have shown how to ameliorate problematic convergence issues by rephrasing the discussion in terms of a modified notion of redshift, the $y$-redshift $y={z\over1+z}$.
 All of our cosmographic expansions have also been expressed in terms of the $y$-redshift.

-Of course much more could be said by introducing \emph{cosmo-dynamics}, (that is, invoking the Einstein equations, or more specifically the Friedmann equations), and subsequently considering deviations from ideal FLRW universes, (peculiar motions, density fluctuations, \emph{etcetera}), but we shall leave such considerations for future work.
+Of course very much more could be said by introducing \emph{cosmo-dynamics}, (that is, invoking the Einstein equations, or more specifically the Friedmann equations).
+This would first allow us to build specific explicit analytic models for $a(t)$ in ideal FLRW spacetimes, thereby largely side-stepping the cosmographic expansion.
+Subsequently we also plan to consider deviations from ideal FLRW universes, (peculiar motions, density fluctuations, \emph{etcetera}), but we shall leave all such considerations for future work.